majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module2/lab2.rst

 Incrementally More Useful Configurations
 --------------------------

-The basic configuration was missing several crucial declarations needed for a useful reverse proxy.
+The basic configuration was missing several crucial directives needed for a useful reverse proxy.
 This lab will incrementally build a more advanced and useful configuration which takes advantage of Nginx Plus features.

 Upstream Features: Selection Algorithm, Weight
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: Execute these steps on the NGINX Plus Master Instance.
+.. note:: Execute this command on the Nginx Plus Master Instance.

 .. code:: shell